alperiox/alperiox/README.md

 I'm a mathematics student at Hacettepe University.
 I love working on deep learning and I'm trying to build some cool projects over time while improving myself in this area.
 In general, I mostly just play with computer vision systems and try to put something on my own.

 But I also have some examples about NLP and recommendation systems.
-Additionally, since I'm studying mathematics, I love diving deep into deep learning approaches (although most of the time I don't understand what's going on :D )
+Additionally, since I'm studying mathematics, I love diving deep into novel deep learning approaches and their mathematical background (although most of the time I don't understand what's going on :D )

  **I try to be as much empirical as I could in my life, this also applies to deep learning.
 I love trying new approaches and I'm trying to work on what I like while trying new things.**